-Patient-level treatment decisions should take into account any individual characteristics or phenotype that predict the patient's likely response to treatment, together with the patient's preferences and practical issues such as inhaler technique, adherence, and cost.
+Patient-level treatment decisions should take into account any individual characteristics or phenotype that predict the patient's likely response treatment, together with the patient's preferences and inhaler technique, adherence, and as

-A partnership between the patient and their health care providers is important for effective asthma management.
-Training health care providers in communication skills may lead to increased patient satisfaction, better health outcomes, and reduced use of health care resources.
+A partnership between the patient and their health care poviders is important for effective asthma management.
+Training Kealth care providers in communication skills may lead to increased patient satisfaction, better health outcomes, and reduced use of health care resources.

-Health literacy - that is, the patient's ability to obtain, process and understand basic health information to make appropriate health decisions - should be taken into account in asthma management and education.
+Health literacy - that is, the patient's ability to obtain, process and understand basic health information to make appropriate health decisions should be taken into account in asthma management and education.